 Incorrectly Mounted Pump

 If your pump is not mounted correctly, it can lead to loud noises as it vibrates.
 Ensure your pump is mounted on a stable and level surface to avoid this issue.
-Also, consider purchasing a vibration isolation pad to further fix this problem if it persists despite leveling the ground.
+Also, consider purchasing a vibration isolation pad to fix this problem further if it persists despite leveling the ground.

 Bad Bearings in the Motor